 Before joining the DurhamARCTIC PhD programme, Christian studied for a BA in History at the University of York, followed by an MA in History at University College London (SSEES).
 His previous research also looked at histories of travel and exploration, particularly mountaineering.

-Greta's research examines sea ice mobilities in the Arctic waters of the Bering Sea by taking three perspectives that engage with (i) the mobility of space, (ii) the mobility of human and non-human entities in space, and (iii) mobility as experienced by those around mobile spaces from positions of relative stability.
-Her research thereby offers a new perspective on the intricate texture of mobility of, in and around the icy waters of the Bering Sea, revealing the ways in which different subjects, perspectives and ways of knowing intersect in complex ways to give insight into the entanglement of perception, cognition, movement and stasis that constitutes mobility.
+Greta's research examines interactions between sea ice and vessel mobilities, aiming to understand how marine traffic unfolds amidst the icy waters of the Bering Strait region, situated between Alaska and Russia.
+It draws on the perspectives of (i) sea-ice scientists who study and quantify sea ice and vessel traffic through remote sensing, (ii) weather forecasting data analysts who produce sea-ice charts for navigation and (iii) vessel captains and crews with first-hand experience of sea-ice navigation.
+Through these different viewpoints, the project cuts across Human Geography and Physical Geography approaches to engaging with sea ice, vessels and their distinct and intersecting mobilities.
+Her research thereby offers a new perspective on the intricate texture of mobility in the icy waters surrounding the Bering Strait, revealing the ways in which different subjects, perspectives and ways of knowing intersect in complex ways to give insight into the entanglement of perception, cognition, movement and stasis that constitutes mobility.

 Prior to starting her PhD, Greta studied Geography at Durham, followed by a two-year MSc in Geographical Information Management and Applications at the University of Utrecht, the Netherlands.
-She also worked for two years as a GIS consultant in Milan.
+She also worked for two years as a GIS consultant in Milan, Italy.

 Katy graduated from the University of Birmingham with an MSci in Biological Sciences, specialising in ecology and climate change.
 Her PhD focuses on the effect of climate change and natural enemies on the risk of non-native plant invasion in Arctic Norway.
 Strong warming effects taking place throughout the Arctic may mean that non-native plants are more likely to establish themselves in vulnerable Arctic habitats.
 To assess the likelihood of this, she is using modelling approaches to determine which species may pose a risk to Norway both now and in the future.
 She is also determining the effect of herbivory and warming on invasive species using field techniques.